17 Best Foods That Boost the Immune System

 Although there’s no magic food that’ll guarantee a robust immune system, food absolutely plays a role in our bodies’ ability to fight off infection.
 These 17 foods are a great start, but remember, what makes these foods immune superstars is the nutrients they contain.

 Keep your eyes open for other foods with similar nutritional profiles for even more options.
 And what’s truly most important is eating a balanced diet with lots of variety.
-Avoiding the bug going around town can be hard, but eating for a healthy immune system doesn’t have to be.
+Staying healthy through peak cold-and-flu season can be tough, but eating in a way that supports immune health doesn’t have to be.

 For even more ways to explore your favorite foods, check out other activities happening on Cozymeal.